 On July 11, 1899, 336 Beacon was purchased from George Enghlemann by Maria A. (Westcott) Sleeper, the widow of Jacob Henry Sleeper, Jr. She previously had lived at 295 Marlborough.

 Maria Sleeper’s three sons — Jacob Sleeper, III, Stephen Westcott Sleeper, and Henry Davis Sleeper — lived with her.

 Jacob Sleeper served in the US Diplomatic Corps and maintained his Boston residence at 336 Beacon.

 Stephen Sleeper was a real estate dealer.
-He married in June of 1911 to Eliza Harriet Cushing and by the 1912-1913 winter season they were living at 267 Beacon.
+He married in June of 1911 to Elisa (Eliza) Harriet Cushing of 168 Newbury and by the 1912-1913 winter season they were living at 267 Beacon.